johnfedoruk/bangular/aio/content/guide/testing.md

 ## Isolated Unit Tests

-Testing applications with the help of the Angular testing utilities is the main focus of this guide.
+Testing applications with the help of the Bangular testing utilities is the main focus of this guide.

-However, it's often more productive to explore the inner logic of application classes with _isolated_  unit tests that don't depend upon Angular.
+However, it's often more productive to explore the inner logic of application classes with _isolated_  unit tests that don't depend upon Bangular.
 Such tests are often smaller and  easier to read, write, and maintain.

 They don't carry extra baggage:

-* Import from the Angular test libraries.
+* Import from the Bangular test libraries.
 * Configure a module.
 * Prepare dependency injection `providers`.
 * Call `inject` or `async` or `fakeAsync`.

 They follow patterns familiar to test developers everywhere:

-* Exhibit standard, Angular-agnostic testing techniques.
+* Exhibit standard, Bangular-agnostic testing techniques.
 * Create instances directly with `new`.
 * Substitute test doubles (stubs, spys, and mocks) for the real dependencies.